simonmichael/hledger_site/dev/Pull-requests.md

 Typically this means the manual source files (hledger*/hledger*.m4.md).
 It can also involve
-command line option names and descriptions, other --help text, command descriptions in hledger's commands list, hledger-ui's help dialog, hledger-web's help dialog, etc.
+command line option names and descriptions, other --help output, hledger's commands list, hledger-ui's help dialog, hledger-web's help dialog, etc.